-Assessment Anchor Eligible Content A1.1.2.1.1 Write, solve, and/or apply a linear equation (includin problem situations).
-A1.1.2.1.2 Use and/or identify an algebraic property to justify an step in an equation-solving process.
+Assessment Anchor Eligible Content A1.1.2.1.1 Write, solve, and/or apply a linear equation (including problem situations).
+A1.1.2.1.2 Use and/or identify an algebraic property to justify any step in an equation-solving process.
 Note: Linear equations only.
 A1.1.2 Linear Equations A1.1.2.1.3 Interpret solutions to problems in the context of the problem situation.
 Note: Linear equations only.
-A1.1.3 Linear Inequalities A1.1.3.1.1 Write or solve compound inequalities and/or grasolution sets on a number line (may include absolute inequalities).
-A1.1.3.1.2 Identify or graph the solution set to a linear ine on a number line. quality Interpret solutions to problems in the context or problem situation.
-Note: Limit to linear inequali Concepts (what students need) Equations and Inequalities Simplify/factor expressions involving polynomials. / Use polynomial identities.
+A1.1.3 Linear Inequalities A1.1.3.1.1 Write or solve compound inequalities and/or graph their solution sets on a number line (may include absolute value inequalities).
+A1.1.3.1.2 Identify or graph the solution set to a linear inequality on a number line.
+A1.1.3.1.3 Interpret solutions to problems in the comproblem situation.
+Note: Limit to linear in Concepts (what students need Skills (what students must be able to do ) Equations and Inequalities Simplify/factor expressions involving polynomials. / Use polynomial identities.
 Perform arithmetic operations on polyn omials.
 Apply and extend previous understandi arithmetic to algebraic expressions. ngs of Write, solve, and/or graph linear equation and inequalities using various methods.